derekgygax/zoo/README.md

 ### Notes

 - **Recommended**: Use `bun` for all scripts to ensure speed and compatibility.
-- Run `bun run generate-types-zod` whenever the backend schema changes.
+- Run `bun run generate-api-contracts` whenever the backend schemas change.